Office of Indigenous Affairs

 Indigenous Student Resource Centre

 Valeri has been the Manager of the Indigenous Student Resource Centre since November 2018.
 Prior to this, she served in the capacity of International Student Advisor with the Internationalization Office from 2014 to 2018.
 Her first role at Memorial was as the Aboriginal Liaison Officer from 2011 to 2014.
 Valeri attended one semester at Memorial, however her Bachelor of Arts degree is from the University of New Brunswick in Fredericton.
 She also holds a Master of Philosophy degree from the University of Oslo in Norway where she lived with her young daughter for two and a half years.
 Valeri grew up in Nain, Nunatsiavut in northern Labrador and is of Inuit ancestry.
 She has two children.

-Reporting to the Special Advisor to the President on Indigenous Affairs, the manager of the Indigenous Student Resource Centre (ISRC) oversees the development of programs, resources and supports to empower Indigenous students to thrive at Memorial University.
-This includes providing operational direction in the areas of Indigenous student success, Indigenous education, and cultural initiatives.
+Reporting to the Director, Indigenous Engagement and Reconciliation, the manager of the Indigenous Student Resource Centre (ISRC) oversees the development of programs, resources and supports to empower Indigenous students to thrive at Memorial University.
+This includes providing operational direction in the areas of Indigenous student success and cultural initiatives.